 - Layering ostentatious patterns together with plush textural elements and materials, in combination with rich jewel tones

 - The presence of vast, deeply personal and often quite quirky collections of eye-catching furniture, sculptures, or art that make a bold statement.

 - A sense of extravagant style that celebrates over-indulgence.

 - The defining fundamental idea of maximalism is that it defies compromise: you either go all-in with it (go big or go home) or you don't try.

 Use jewel tones: the secret to maximalist style decor

 Jewel-like colour tones are massively popular in maximalist interiors because they convey such a sense of richness and opulence without going to too much effort.

-Jewel tone colours are richly saturated hues named for gems.
+Jewel tone colours are richly saturated hues named for gems and semi-precious stones.
 Think sapphire, ruby, emerald, and so on.
 Whether colour-blocked or paired with neutral shades, the trend towards jewel tones in interior décor will always pack a visual punch.